House of Cards: Massive Weights in LLMs: Massive Weights

 \subsection{Prerequisite: Massive Activations}

 Autoregressive Transformers \citep{NIPS2017_3f5ee243} are structured with $L$ decoding layers.
 Each layer $l \in [1, L]$ includes an attention (ATTN) module and a feed-forward network (FFN) module.
 These modules are connected via residual connections \citep{he2016deep}, each following a layer normalization (LN) layer \citep{ba2016layer}.
-The previous hidden state $h_{l-1}$ is fed into layer $l$ and processed to produce the subsequent hidden state $h_{l}$:

-\citet{sun2024massive} primarily concentrated on the activations within hidden states, identifying that certain activations exhibit exceptionally large magnitudes, which they termed \emph{massive activations}.
+The previous hidden state $h_{l-1}$ is fed into layer $l$ and processed to produce the subsequent hidden state $h_{l}$: \citet{sun2024massive} primarily concentrated on the activations within hidden states, identifying that certain activations exhibit exceptionally large magnitudes, which they termed \emph{massive activations}.
 Massive activations are observed at the starting position (i.e., input-agnostic) or at the delimiter tokens, depending on the model.
 Furthermore, these activations are confined to a small number of fixed feature dimensions, even within these tokens.
 These activations initially emerge after passing through several early layers and then decreases as they near the last layer.

 Massive activations are strongly tied to the attention sinks phenomenon, as identified by \citet{xiao2024efficient}, in which attention is abnormally concentrated on a small subset of tokens.
 In detail, a given query state tends to have positive cosine similarity with the key states of the tokens exhibiting massive activations, and negative cosine similarity with those of other tokens.
 Consequently, attention is heavily skewed toward the tokens associated with massive activations.
+Detailed related work is explained in Appendix \ref{sec:related_work}.